c3bottles/c3bottles/INSTALL.md

 ## OpenStreetMap

-OpenStreetMap works out of the box once you have uncommented it in `map.js`.
+OpenStreetMap works out of the box once OSM\_MAP is set to True in config.py.
 Although, for it to be useful, you should set the appropriate event location coordinates and a useful zoom level as default view in `map.js`.